All Episodes

 It would be financial engineering as opposed to innovation.

-Speaking of chat GPT, they're going to work shopping into it.
+Speaking of Chat GPT, they're going to work shopping into it.

-So, for example, if you put on your calendar uh you meet up with your friend who knows about cars to buy a car on Saturday, if that was on your calendar, then instead of just getting random advertisements when it was time to get that car,
+So for example, if you put on your calendar, you meet up with your friend who knows about cars to buy a car on Saturday.

-you would just go to your calendar and click on that entry, and only then when you definitely want to look at advertisements for local cars, it gives you advertisements for local cars, the exact thing you're looking for at the exact day that you want to look for it.
+And only then, when you definitely want to look at advertisements for local cars, it gives you advertisements for local cars.

 Now, about 15, I think it was 15 or 20 years ago, I filed a patent on that idea.